benjgriffith12/BenPythonV2/README.md

-made a trivial change# BenPythonV2
+"Adding a change to the readme file"# BenPythonV2